 Tiny gems covered with bell-like white and green flowers are among the first to pop out of the ground in winter.
 Choose a site that gets about six hours of sun and has well-drained soil.
 Low areas that collect water in winter will cause them to rot.
 Plant them in groups, 4 inches apart, with each one about 2 inches deep.

-Written by Nina Koziol, garden writer and horticulturist who lives and gardens in Palos Park, Illinois.
+Nina Koziol is a garden writer and horticulturist who lives and gardens in Palos Park, Illinois.